FelixLusseau/OPM-Bot/README.md

   - `/ffhelp` : Shows the help menu
   - `/ffattacks` : Shows the remaining attacks of the day and can ping remaining players
   - `/ffavg` : Shows the average war points of the players sending an Excel spreadsheet and the associated png
+  - `/ffclanreg` : Manage the clans for the server's commands
-  - `/ffgethours` : Shows the hours of the daily reports and resets
+  - `/ffhour` : Manage the hours of the daily reports and resets
   - `/ffgetrotates` : Shows the rotations of the players between the clans
   - `/ffmembers` : Shows the members of the clan
   - `/ffopponents` : Shows information about the war opponents and their Colosseum history the last 3 seasons